Strobesstrobes

 Is the OWASP API Top 10 enough for a full API pentest?

-It is the backbone, but not the whole methodology.
+It is the backbone, not the whole methodology.
 It does not explicitly cover business-logic and chaining attacks, which need a dedicated exploitation pass.
 A complete methodology uses the Top 10 for categorized coverage and adds logic, sequence, race-condition, and finding-chaining tests on top.

 How do you test for SSRF in an API (API7)?